Icenium/icenium-cli/README.md

 * You cannot switch your Telerik Platform account.
 * You cannot deploy your apps on connected Windows Phone 8 devices.
 * You cannot load your Windows Phone 8 apps in the companion app.
-* You cannot debug your Android and iOS apps while running on a connected device on OS X systems.
 * You cannot use the AppBuilder UI Designer tool to design the user interface of your Kendo UI Mobile or Kendo UI DataViz apps.

 The following Telerik AppBuilder features are not applicable to the Telerik AppBuilder CLI and will not become available in a future release.